skhiearth/Reddit-Flair-Detection/ExperimentLog.md

 2. Removing the `r/` tag from the flairs.
     2.1.
 Using a higher order function approach.
 [FAILURE] 2.2.
 Using `.replace()` to replace a certain predefined list of bad-characters with empty string.
 [SUCCESS]
+3. Splitting the dataset into training and test.
+[SUCCESS]
+4. TFIDF Vectorization [SUCCESS]